Special Educational Needs and Disability (SEND)

 b) Targeted intervention work (either 1:1 or in a group)

 • Run in the classroom or outside of class

-• Run by a teacher, teaching assistant (TA), intervention teacher (IT), or the learning mentor.
+• Run by a teacher, teaching assistant (TA), intervention teacher (IT), or the pastoral support mentor.

 c) Personalised learning targets